maranp/strassen-multiplication/README.md

 3. For lower sizes of matrix, multiplication is switched to traditional ijk multiplication as its not worth the overhead of blocked multiplication.

    The configuration parameters for 2. and 3. can be set in config.h file.
+The type of the matrix elements can also be set in config.h.

 Limitations:
 1. Only square matrices of size in the order of power of 2 are supported.